NEAR-Hispano/identicon/docs/apis/accounts-api.md

 ### DELETE `/accounts/{uid}`

-This wil change the state of the given account to `D (Deleted)`.
+This will change the state of the given account to `D (Deleted)`.
 The account will NOT be physically deleted from the DB.
 Server will use the `AUTH_KEY` from the `Authorization` header to check if the current `account uid` has permissions to change this account state.

 **Request**:
 ~~~